-- a) All land within a council area is rateable, except for land specifically exempt (e.g. crown land, council occupied land and others as prescribed in the Local Government Act). - b) The Local Government Act provides for rates to be assessed against any piece or section of land subject to separate ownership or occupation and requires that the division of land for the purposes of establishing separate ownership and occupation be made fairly and in accordance with principles and practices that apply on a uniform basis across the area of the council. - c) When determining the basis for rating, Council is required under the provisions of the Local Government Act to take into account the following principles: - i. that rates constitute a system of taxation for Local Government purposes; - ii. strategies to provide relief from rates where appropriate; - iii. take into account the financial effects of the decision on future generations. - d) Council has set differential general rates in the dollar to raise the necessary revenue, by way of utilising specific localities within Residential Land Use and the 9 different categories of land use incorporated under the Local Government (General) Regulations, namely:
+- a) All land within a council area is rateable, except for land specifically exempt (e.g. crown land, council occupied land and others as prescribed in the Local Government Act). - b) The Local Government Act provides for rates to be assessed against any piece or section of land subject to separate ownership or occupation and requires that the division of land for the purposes of establishing separate ownership and occupation be made fairly and in accordance with principles and practices that apply on a uniform basis across the area of the council.

+- c) When determining the basis for rating, Council is required under the provisions of the Local Government Act to take into account the following principles: - i. that rates constitute a system of taxation for Local Government purposes; - ii. strategies to provide relief from rates where appropriate; - iii. take into account the financial effects of the decision on future generations. - d) Council has set differential general rates in the dollar to raise the necessary revenue, by way of utilising the locality of Coastal Holiday Settlement, Rural Living, Primary Industry and Coastal Conservation within Residential Land Use and the 9 different categories of land use incorporated under the Local Government (General) Regulations, namely: